sivak1rl/psmove-unity5/README.md

 # Overview
 This library is inteded as a way for Unity5 Pro developers to iterate at their desk on tracked VR controller games/applications when you have limited or no access other advanced tracking solutions in the office.
 The PS3 Move controller on the PC has tracking that isn't as good as Valve's or Oculus' solution, but with some filtering, it's good enough for developer iteration, and it's super [cheap](http://www.amazon.com/Playstation-Move-Motion-Controller-3/dp/B002I0J51U).

 This library is built on top of the [psmoveapi](https://github.com/thp/psmoveapi), a C library for reading raw data from a PS move controller.
 As awesome as the base psmove library is, it was missing a few pieces of functionality that made it work well for VR applications.
 Cboulay and I have been adding new VR specific functionality in his [fork](https://github.com/cboulay/psmoveapi) of psmoveapi.
-My [fork](https://github.com/brendanwalker/psmoveapi) has the most recent changes, but I push all my work to his fork.
+My [fork](https://github.com/brendanwalker/psmoveapi) has the most recent changes, but I try and push most my work to his fork, with the exception of the experimental 32-bit CLEye Server work I did to allow the CLEye driver to work in 64-bit applications (like Unity).
+Point being, if you want to make tweaks to the psmoveapi.dll or psmovetracker.dll used by this plugin, you'll need to clone my [fork](https://github.com/brendanwalker/psmoveapi), not cboulay's and build it locally.

-This plugin works in Windows 64-bit (7/8.1).
+This plugin works in Windows 64-bit (7/8.1/10).
 It should work in OS X but I still need to build the psmove libs on that platform.

 # Working features
 - Position and orientation of multiple controllers.